Internship FAQs for Supervisors

 Most internships consist of at least one major project and some smaller ones.
 You can see some of the projects the 2018 interns worked on (pdf) here.
 You should design at least one major project which the intern can complete or contribute to over the summer.
 Daily office work is often a part of the job, but should not be a majority of the intern duties.
 Consider that this is a learning experience for the intern and try to provide as much exposure to professional opportunities as you can.

 How much does the intern cost?

 Internship positions are full-time (40 hours per week).
-Interns will earn $13.00 per hour over 12 weeks for a maximum of $6,240 (withholdings and contributions will apply) paid by the host agency.
+Interns will earn a minimum of $13.00 per hour over 12 weeks ($6240) paid by the host agency (withholdings and contributions will apply).
+Some agencies who are able to may pay the intern a higher rate.
 An additional administrative fee of $250 per intern is payable to the Policy Center.

 How are students selected to be interns?

 A selection committee reviews all student applications along with the positions available and identifies students who best match the requirements for each position.
 Please be as specific as possible in describing the skills and experience needed for your job.

 Is there an interview?

 When should I contact my intern?

 Please plan to communicate with your intern within two weeks of selection.
 During the summer you should plan to check in weekly with your intern.

 What if I, or my intern, can’t start on the program start date?